Reanalyzing DESI DR1: 4. Percent-Level Cosmological Constraints from Combined Probes and Robust Evidence for the Normal Neutrino Mass Hierarchy: Data and Analysis

 To analyze the projected angular statistics, we use the following spectroscopic galaxy-CMB lensing likelihood: \be

 \ee where $X$ and $\kappa$ refer to spectroscopic and CMB lensing samples, with \be \ee where $L$ encodes the harmonic bins.
-Here, the covariance matrix $\mathbb{C}$ accounts for the correlations between the different CMB experiments and galaxy samples.
-We ignore the cross-covariance between these two-dimensional cross-spectra and our three-dimensional measurements due to the negligible overlap between the sampled modes, following \cite{Taylor22}.
-As in~\cite{Maus:2025rvz}, we do not use the spectroscopic $C_\ell^{gg}$ data in our fiducial analysis due to its non-negligible correlation with the three-dimensional power spectra, $P_\ell(k)$.
+Here, the covariance matrix $\mathbb{C}$ accounts for the correlations between the different CMB experiments and galaxy samples. {When the CMB lensing auto-spectrum is included in the analysis, the spectroscopic two-dimensional likelihood is extended to a joint $[C_\ell^{\kappa g}, C_\ell^{\kappa\kappa}]$ analysis, with the covariance matrix additionally incorporating $\mathrm{Cov}[C^{\kappa_a\kappa_b},C^{\kappa_c\kappa_d}]$, taken from the official lensing likelihoods, and the cross-covariance $\mathrm{Cov}[C^{\kappa_a \kappa_b},C^{\kappa_c g_i}]$, computed analytically.} We ignore the cross-covariance between these two-dimensional cross-spectra and our three-dimensional measurements due to the negligible overlap between the sampled modes, following \cite{Taylor22}.
+As in~\cite{Maus2025:joint_3d_lensing_dr1}, we do not use the spectroscopic $C_\ell^{gg}$ data in our fiducial analysis due to its non-negligible correlation with the three-dimensional power spectra, $P_\ell(k)$.

 Finally, our photometric likelihood is given by \be